henrylawson/henrylawson.net/website/_posts/2014-09-10-complex-systems.markdown

 1. Accept that systems continue to evolve and grow beyond delivery and need to be developed with processes in place to continue the evolution of the system over time
-1. Recognise the role of operations and maintenance people, build systems that expose controls and tools to these groups to support the system
+1. Recognize the role of operations and maintenance people, build systems that expose controls and tools to these groups to support the system
 1. Envision operating failures and build systems that can recover
 1. Allow for simulation in the application so that the affect that operator